 - It cannot be refinished

-For more information about our products and services, to learn about the efficiency of our work through the reviews, or if you want to read other blogs, feel free to browse around the site.
+If you require more information about our products and services, to learn about the efficiency of our work through the reviews, or if you want to read other blogs, feel free to browse around the site.